MantenaMonish/Bangalore-City-Temperature-Prediction/README.md

 1. Clone the repository.
 2. Open the Jupyter Notebook "Bangalore_City_Temperature_Prediction.ipynb".
-3. Run the notebook to execute the code.
+3. To execute the code run the notebook.

 ## Results